 - Seahawks -2.5 (-110)

-In this situation, the Cardinals are 2.5 point underdogs against the Seahawks.
+In this situation, the Cardinals are 2.5-point underdogs against the Seahawks.
 If Seattle wins the game by three or more points, a $100 wager on the Seahawks would come with a payout of $90.91.
-If Arizona won the game outright or lost by two points or less, the same $100 wager would net $110 plus the original $100 for a total of $210.
+If Arizona won the game outright or lost by two points or fewer, the same $100 wager would net $110 plus the original $100 for a total of $210.

 Seattle Seahawks Totals aka Over/Unders